What Is a Car Insurance Loss Ratio?

 Reading the Warning Signs

-The auto insurance industry is in a period of notable recovery after a brutal 2022–2023 cycle.
-Here's where things stand:
+The auto insurance industry is in a strong recovery phase after the brutal 2022–2023 cycle — but new headwinds are emerging.
+Here's where things stand as of early 2026:

 Frequently Asked Questions